-Definition: SFB Employees that are absent from work.
-Absenteeism of SFB employees can be caused by personal issues (sickness, accident at home and more) or an accident at one of the SFB locations.
+Definition: RS employees that are absent from work.
+Absenteeism of RS employees can be caused by personal issues (sickness, accident at home and more) or an accident at one of the RS locations.

-Scope: All our operations are in scope (as defined in table 1) Including Bier&Co and out-of- home sales and distribution.
+Scope: the operations identified in table 1 are in scope, including out-of-home and distribution.

-In scope: All persons on the payroll are in scope (this includes both line employees and office employees).
-Out of scope: Agency workers, contractors and interns.
+In scope: all persons on the payroll are in scope (this includes both line employees and office employees).

+Out of scope: agency workers, contractors and interns.
 If a person is sick for more than 180 days, the days following the 180 should not be counted as absent.

-Out of scope: Note: Maternity leave is not counted as absenteeism.
+Out of scope: note: maternity leave is not counted as absenteeism.
 Funerals, marriage or days for moving are not counted as absenteeism.

-Calculation: (absence days/365) 100
+Calculation: (absence days calender year/365) 100